tayryu0110/robotics-ai/README.md

 # AI for Robotics

+## Codes can't be provide due to the university academic conduct

 ### Asteroid Project
 An agent that estimates asteroid locations and navigates across the field avoiding collisions.